tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs-and-react-native/index.md

 ![Step1](./eslint-step1.png)

-> **Step 2:** Now we are asked what kind of module our project uses, and as we already know, ReactJS works with `import / export`, so we select the first option.
+> **Step 2:** Now we are asked what kind of module our project uses, and as we already know, ReactJS and React Native works with `import / export`, so we select the first option.

 ![Step2](./eslint-step2.png)